holle1234/face_extract/README.md

 # face_extract
-Extract faces from images using mediapipe library and opencv
+Extract faces from images using mediapipe library and opencv.
+Program will crop and center face from the image againts a black background.